On this page, you will find:

 Contact Person: Tuba Dokur (tuba@hyd.org.tr) / Fatma Melek Taylan (meletaylan@gmail.com)

-The Citizens’ Assembly is an NGO based in Istanbul that promotes fundamental rights and liberties, as well as democracy and pluralism.
-Although it does not directly provide legal aid to refugees, it collaborates with Bar Associations and lawyers throughout Turkey.
-The Citizens’ Assembly is a member of the advisory committee on the SILA project, and Urfa Bar Association Refugee Commission.
-The Citizens’ Assembly provides psychosocial and primary healthcare to Syrian refugees living in Kilis, Turkey and advocates for legislation and policies in line with international standards, as well as monitors state policies and practices in irregular migration control.
+The Citizens’ Assembly is an NGO based in Istanbul that provides psychosocial and primary healthcare to Syrian refugees living in Kilis, Türkiye, advocates for legislation and policies in line with international standards, and monitors state policies and practices in irregular migration control.
+While not directly providing legal aid to refugees, it collaborates with Bar Associations and lawyers throughout Türkiye.
+The Citizens’ Assembly is a member of the advisory committee on the SILA project, and the Urfa Bar Association Refugee Commission.

 Türkiye LGBTQI+ Resources